Available with 3D Analyst license.

 The ArcGIS editing environment is available in all three ArcGIS viewing applications: ArcMap, ArcGlobe, and ArcScene.
 Features can be created, updated, and deleted directly within their current display environment.

-To edit in a 3D view, you will need to have an ArcGIS Desktop Basic license (or higher) plus the ArcGIS 3D Analyst extension.
+To edit in a 3D view, you will need to have an ArcGIS for Desktop Basic license (or higher) plus the ArcGIS 3D Analyst extension.
 This will give you access to both ArcGlobe and ArcScene inside—the two 3D viewing applications for ArcGIS—which you can display, analyze, and maintain your GIS data within a 3D context.

 How is 3D editing the same as 2D editing?